 Do I have to attend court?

 Not usually, unless there’s an issue with costs.
-If the respondent wants to defend the proceedings, the court will list it for a verbal hearing, but this is the exception to the rule as most proceedings pass undefended these days.
+If the respondent wants to defend the divorce proceedings, the Court will list it for a verbal hearing, but this is the exception to the rule as most divorce proceedings pass undefended these days.

 we think you might also find these helpful...

 Call us on 0800 103 2600 or enter your details and we'll call you!